SASSL, dba "San Antonio Seniors Softball League"

 SASSL, dba "The San Antonio Senior Softball League" is a non-profit Corporation charted under the State of Texas to "promote the physical and mental fitness of senior citizens through participation in senior sports and specifically senior softball.
 As an amateur sports organization it fosters national or international competition.
 The corporation is organized and approved by the IRS for charitable purposes within the meaning of Section 501(c)(3) of the internal revenue code of 1986.

 SASSL was founded in 1987 by Bill Altman as an outgrowth of the 1st Senior Olympics competition in San Antonio.
 Altman has continued to play, manage teams and operate the organization every year since then.
 The 1st senior team formed was a co-ed team.
 After the 1st year, all teams consisted of only 60+ senior males.
 In 2010 a 50+ program was started.
+In 2014 a 40+ league was added.
 Today, only 3 players from the 1st year (Altman, Phil Watkins and Danny Florez) remain from the original team in 1987.

-SASSL conducts year round softball leagues for men 50+ in age.
+SASSL conducts year round softball leagues for men 40+ in age.
 The motto of the organization is "no player left behind".
-Regardless of proficiency it attempts to place interested male senior citizens 50+ on a senior softball team so they can get the benefits of physical and mental fitness achieved through participation in sports.
+Regardless of proficiency it attempts to place interested male seniors 40+ on a senior softball team so they can get the benefits of physical and mental fitness achieved through participation in sports.

 More talented players compete in the San Antonio Senior Games, Texas State Senior Games, the National Senior Games (NSGA), the Softball Players Association (SPA), Senior Softball USA (SSUSA) and National Softballr Association (NSA) tournaments.